Seeing digital objects

-I started writing this a year ago while creating a series of networked 3D artworks, because I wanted to find out more about the ‘raw material’ I was working with.
-I’m not a philosopher, but I read some good texts and came to the conclusion that art has a role to play in revealing these objects’ nature.
+I started writing this a year ago while creating a series of networked 3D artworks, because I wanted to better understand the ‘raw material’ I was working with.
+I read a number of texts that convinced me art can play an important role in revealing some truth about them.

 Digital objects are material.
 They don’t exist in an alternate universe and it’s not really that helpful to think about them that way, as Jacob Gaboury points out in his book Image Objects.